-12 Core values to teach your child
+12 Core values to teach your children so they become better people

 We've listed 12 values to teach your child that they can learn from in order to become better adults later in life.